exasol/project-keeper/doc/design.md

 The `ValidationFinding` consists of:

 * A message
-* Optionally: A fix for the finding (function closure that changes the project so that the finding will not happen again)
+* An optional fix for the violation finding

+A fix is a function closure that changes the project so that the fixed finding does not happen again.

 We decided on this interface since it allows us to: